Atish11/Learn-Java/README.md

 # Learn-Java
-Learn Java These program were written while learning java my me.
+Learn Java These program were written while learning java by me.

 These are console based programs.